 With the increasing demand for “content” in so many channels of entertainment and other media, are people who write, create illustrations and movies and other artwork highly respected, in high demand and getting great compensation?

 According to at least two people in a position to know, the present “system” is far from encouraging of artists.

-Anna Wilding is a film executive, director, producer, writer and actress, according to her Huffington Post bio, where she commented in a recent article:
+Anna Wilding is a film executive, director, producer, writer and actress, according to her Huffington Post bio.
+She commented in an article:

-From her article Digital Hollywood and the Role of Content Creators.
+From her article Digital Hollywood and the Role of Content Creators, HuffPost May 14, 2013.

 He says, “Power sort of shifts in seven or eight year increments, it feels to me, where the power structure or system has dominance, and then it will shift to where artists have dominance.